robang74/redfishos/scripts/pcos/README.md

 * [pcos / sfos-ssh-connect.env](sfos-ssh-connect.env) - it is the bash environment required by the script above for SSH automatic connection.

-* [sfos-ssh-connect-env patch](https://coderus.openrepos.net/pm2/project/sfos-ssh-connect-env) - it is the script that enable the quick & safe password-less root-login via SSH, a system setup-up required by the environment above.
+* [patch / sfos-ssh-connect-env](https://coderus.openrepos.net/pm2/project/sfos-ssh-connect-env) - it is the script that enable the quick & safe password-less root-login via SSH, a system setup-up required by the environment above.

 The *standard* term here means about a starting point from which it is supposed everyone wishes to debug and fix the SFOS is put on working for quick results comparison and their [reproducibility](https://www.ncbi.nlm.nih.gov/books/NBK547546/#_sec_ch3_2_).
 Plus, it adds those command-line tools like `pigz` and `rsync` that are useful in doing advanced root filesystem and users home folders backups.